 |Let the memory of Bill be with us forever|

 On December 28, 2010 William R. Freudenburg, Ph.D. succumbed to bile duct cancer at his Santa Barbara, California home.
 He was a beloeved son, brother, husband, father, colleague and friend as well as a world renownned environmental sociologist and social theorist best known for his work in rural sociology on the topics of risk perception, social disruption, and the causes of environmental degradation.

 This website is dedicated in loving memory of Bill.
 Please feel free to leave a tribute below or your favorite story or memory by visiting the Stories page.
 Learn more about Dr. Freudenburg by visiting the His Life page, Wikipedia, or reading below.

 RECENT INFO ABOUT BILL AND HIS WORK:

-• May, 2013: A Tribute to William R. Freudenburg published in Society & Natural Resources, An International Journal, Volume 26, Issue 6, 2013, edited by Tom Beckley and Troy Hall.
+• May, 2013: A Tribute to William R. Freudenburg was published in Society & Natural Resources, An International Journal, Volume 26, Issue 6, 2013, edited by Tom Beckley and Troy Hall.

-• September, 2012: Release of Bill's latest textbook titled "Humans in the Landscape: An introduction to Environmental Studies."
+• September, 2012: Release of Bill's textbook titled "Humans in the Landscape: An introduction to Environmental Studies."
 Co-authroed by Kai N. Lee and Richard Howarth, this is the first textbook to fully synthesize all key aspects of environmental studies.
 Check it out on W.W.
 Norton and Company's website.

 • April 2012: Journal of Environmental Studies and Science (JESS) recently released a special issue (Volume 2, Number 1/March 2012), "The Legacy of William R. Freudenburg," dedicated Bill's lifelong work.
 Access this volume and associated articles about Bill by clicking here.